 Advocacy is a key component in Second Harvest’s approach to eliminating hunger across East Central Indiana.
 We help to connect leaders in the community with elected officials and public policy-makers in the fight against hunger and poverty.
-Having a voice in the public policy process is an important step in overcoming hunger and ensuring that those in our communities have access the resources they need to strengthen their families.
+Having a voice in the public policy process is an important step in overcoming hunger and ensuring that those in our communities have access to the resources they need to strengthen their families.

 Food insecurity exists in every county and congressional district in the country.
 Feeding America’s annual Map the Meal Gap project offers information about local food insecurity.